s-kanev/XIOSim/README.md

 Check out [how that looks](benchmarks.cfg).
 You can add as many as you want for a single multiprogram simulation.

-A few parameters (mostly related to regions-of-interest) are passed as command-line flags (between the -t and -s switches).
+A few instruction feeder parameters (mostly related to regions-of-interest) are passed as command-line flags (after the pintool -t switch).
 For example:

 ~~~
 -ppfile test.pp     # to use a PinPoints file.
 -skip 10000         # to fast-forward the first 10,000 instructions.
 -length 10000       # to only simmulate 10,000 instructions.
--parsec             # to properly use the Parsec suite region-of-interest hooks (ROI).
 ~~~

 ### ISA support ####